lorossi/circle-tiling/README.md

 There's really not much I can say about this.
 I like tiling, I like art, I like coding.

 Wouldn't you say?
+I take pride in creating and sharing useless (but quite good looking) over-engineered pieces of code that make less work for more computational power.

 If I were an artist, I would call this *Study on circular plane tiling*.
 Too bad I'm not, so I called it *circle tiling*.
-Way less pretentious, too.
+Way less pretentious, too (or at least I hope).

 ## Try it here [lorenzoros.si/circle-tiling](https://www.lorenzoros.si/circle-tiling)